nalej/docs/organization/organization-1.md

 ./public-api-cli users info --email=<email-name>@<email-domain>
 ```

 The response to this command would be the same JSON we received when creating the user, with their current information.
-If we don't add the `—email`parameter, the info returned would be our own.
+If we don't add the `--email` parameter, the info returned would be our own.